pierre-rouleau/pel/doc/pel-manual.rst

 users and will require a time investment you may not be willing to make.

-Instead of having to write Emacs Lisp code inside an Emacs init file for each new package you want to use, you'd use PEL, select the features you want via `PEL Customization`_ and then execute ``pel-init`` to activate what you want to use.
-PEL contains the logic for configuring the packages it supports.
+Instead of having to write Emacs Lisp code inside an Emacs init file for each new package you want to use, you can use PEL, select the features you want via `PEL Customization`_ and then execute ``pel-init`` to activate them. contains the logic for configuring the packages it supports.
 In some cases it also contains the logic to install the package if it is not already installed.

-This is an early version of PEL.
-It will grow over time and will support more packages.
 PEL essentially came out as a desire to be able to use an Emacs configuration on several systems, both in terminal (TTY) mode and in Graphics mode while trying to keep  Emacs initialization as fast as possible and reducing the repetitive writing of package initialization code.